Lostlitus/notes/cpp/keywords.md

 By the way, function overloading is not permitted in the scope of `extern C`, since C does not supports it.

+### 5. For template

+Like global variable, explicit template instantiation statement combines declaration and definition.
+So like what `extern` does to global variable, it can divide the two.
+This helps to restrict template instantiation.
+Check the detail talk in `cpp/template`.